 And, it’s an unfortunate fact that, for whatever reason, historic buildings and sites have not been preserved and valued as they should have been.
 The island hides well its early and also World War II Japanese occupational history; in some cases, quite literally.
 The jungle and tropical climate eventually reclaims all that is forgotten and neglected; the old Christmas Island Club, former Mandors’ Quarters and Japanese sites are cases in point.
 And yet, despite this, there are still gems to be discovered and so many places to explore.

 To be able to stand on a spot and know what and who was there before, of events that have passed, enables one to feel the true essence and spirit of place.Fran Yeoh

 I don’t want to reinvent the wheel; there are some excellent books that have already been written about Christmas Island.
 What I do want to do however, is bring together and highlight in the one place, all those scattered miscellaneous gems of really interesting information, early photos and stories that may otherwise have remained buried in an archive, a newspaper article, book or memory.
 And, for everyone to know that apart from the crabs and natural attributes there is another whole aspect of Christmas Island that should be remembered, told and preserved.

-This is an ongoing project and the word “Archive” seems very grand.
-This is just a little archive, for a little island, in a little corner of the internet.
-Whether you are planning to visit Christmas Island, already live there or just want to know more, I hope the information on this website will give an extra insight and appreciation of this unique place.
+This is an ongoing project, so whether you are planning to visit Christmas Island, already live there or just want to know more, I hope the information on this website will give an extra insight and appreciation of this unique place.